-After completion of the elegant City Hall building in 1812, the large triangle of land in front of it was used only partially as a public park.
+After completion of the elegant City Hall in 1812, the large triangle of land fronting it was used only partially as a public park.
 The city's first art museum, a circular building called The Rotunda was built here six years later and various other structures came and went.

-With the opening of the Croton Aqueduct in 1842 that brought the city’s water supply from upstate, a large fountain was installed in the park which spewed water 50 feet in the air.
-It was here that public meetings concerning the outbreak of the Mexican American War in 1846 were held, where Civil War recruitment drives were administered in 1862, and where barracks housed Civil War troops waiting to march off.
+The opening of the Croton Aqueduct in 1842 brought the city’s water supply from upstate.
+A large fountain was soon installed in City Hall Park that spewed water 50 feet in the air.
+It was at or near the fountain that public gatherings concerning the outbreak of the Mexican American War in 1846 were held, where Civil War recruitment drives were administered in 1862, and where barracks housed Civil War troops waiting to march off.

-After the war, in 1867, the city erected a post office on the southern tip and razed the Rotunda in 1870.
-The next year Jacob Mould was commissioned to design a new fountain.
+After the war, in 1867, the city erected a post office on the southern tip of the park, and in 1870 razed the Rotunda.
+The following year Jacob Wrey Mould was commissioned to design a new fountain.
 Mould, who would become chief architect of New York City Parks, was busy at the time co-designing elements of Central Park with Calvert Vaux.

-His creation, which replaced the original 1842 fountain, was a Victorian extravaganza worthy of its position in front of City Hall.
-A granite and bronze central column sat within a great 30-foot square granite basin.
-The main basin spilled into four semi-circular pools at its sides.
-Four ornate gas-lit “candelabra” anchored the corners and a gilt finials surmounted both the column and the lamps.
+His creation replaced the 1842 fountain.
+Patently Mould in design, it was a Victorian extravaganza worthy of its high profile position in front of City Hall.
+A granite and bronze central column sat within a 30-foot-square granite basin, which spilled into four semi-circular pools at its sides.
+Four ornate gas-lit “candelabra” anchored the corners, and a gilt finial surmounted both the column and the lamps.

-The park and Mould’s fountain were an enticement to tourists and New Yorkers alike.
+The park and Mould’s fountain were enjoyed by tourists and New Yorkers alike.
 Throughout the 1870s people crowded into the park for free concerts.

 After World War I, however, civic taste turned from ornate Victorian designs to heroic allegorical monuments.
-Jacob Mould’s fountain was disassembled in 1920 and shipped to Crotona Park in the Bronx.
-Two years later an extremely controversial fountain by Frederick William MacMonnies was installed.
+The Jacob Wrey Mould fountain was disassembled in 1920 and shipped to Crotona Park in the Bronx.
+Two years later a controversial fountain by Frederick William MacMonnies was installed.
 The sculptural grouping, called Civic Virtue, depicted a muscular, nude male holding a sword, stepping over the prone figures of two females.
 The grouping was little admired by female New Yorkers.

-During his second administration, Mayor Rudolph Guiliani became disenchanted with the rag-tag condition of City Hall Park and initiated an all-out renovation and restoration.
+During his second administration, Mayor Rudolph Giuliani became disenchanted with the rag-tag condition of City Hall Park and initiated a full-scale renovation and restoration.
 In 1999 the project, which would cost nearly $35 million, was underway.
-Pavement, which by now covered the park, was ripped up and grass and gardens reintroduced.
-The heavy, cast iron fence was restored and replicated where necessary and plans were made for the Jacob Mould fountain to come home.
+Pavement, which by now covered the park, was ripped up and grass and plantings reintroduced.
+The heavy, cast iron fence was restored and elements replicated where necessary, and plans were laid for the return of the Jacob Wrey Mould fountain.